 What is SAS?
 Why should I learn SAS?
 Why should I join the SAS certification training?
 Do you really want to know the answers to all these questions?
 If yes, you have landed at the right place.
 This SAS Tutorial will answer all your queries and a healthy introduction to SAS technology as well.
 Humans are curious species, and they always want to know more.
 Let us understand it with the help of a simple example.
-What if you want to go for shopping and you have two options to opt for?
+What if you want to go shopping and you have two options to opt for?

 You may wonder, which option can save you more?
 Many different scenarios can come to your mind, and it becomes difficult to make the final decision.
 So, how to tackle all these questions smartly with the proper calculation?
 You can do analytics or use tools that can help you in analyzing data.
 SAS is one of such amazing tools to help you.
-Your understanding of SAS is incomplete if you don’t discuss data analytics concept first.
+Your understanding of SAS is incomplete if you don’t discuss the data analytics concept first.
 So, let us get started with the discussion now.

 SAS or Statistical Analysis Software is a software suite developed by the SAS Institute.
 It is used for data analytics and helps you with various qualitative techniques and processes to enhance the overall productivity of employees and business profits too.
-SAS should not be misunderstood with SAAS, that means the software as a service.
+SAS should not be misunderstood with SAAS, which means the software as a service.

 SAS helps in extracting data and categorize it that helps you in identifying patterns further.
 It can be used to perform advanced analysis, predictive analysis, business intelligence, data management, etc. to operate effectively in the competitive world.
-Moreover, SAS is platform independent, and it can be used with different platforms like Linux, Windows, etc.
+Moreover, SAS is platform-independent, and it can be used with different platforms like Linux, Windows, etc.

 When compared to other BI tools, SAS gives extensive support to transform and analyze data programmatically.
 It provides granular control for data manipulation and analyzes its USP.

 Analytics is a technical term quite trendy these days, yet there is no single definition for this term.
 Let us understand this with the help of a simple example.
 Imagine you want to buy a t-shirt.
-So, what possible questions can strike to your mind?
+So, what possible questions can strike your mind?
 Let me help you with a few suggestions.

-Here, your final decision depends on multiple factors like budget, preferences, and your past experiences, etc. let us continue with the problem.
+Here, your final decision depends on multiple factors like budget, preferences, and past experiences, etc. let us continue with the problem.